planetscale/ghcommit/README.md

 # ghcommit

-Commit a file to a GitHub repository using the GraphQL API's `createCommitOnBranch` mutation.
+Use GraphQL API's `createCommitOnBranch` mutation to commit files to a GitHub repository.

 ## Why?

-Keyless signing.
+Enable keyless signing.

-Committing changes from inside a CI environment such as GitHub Actions using the `git` cli will not create signed commits.
-However, commits made through the API are signed by GitHub's own GPG key.
+Commits made within a CI environment like GitHub Actions using the `git` cli line will not be signed.
+By using the API, commits are signed with GitHub's GPG key.

-This provides a simple way to commit changes to a repository from inside a CI environment and have the commit signed by GitHub.
-This is critical for repositories that have enabled the `enforce signed commits` branch protection option.
+This method allows for signed commits in a CI environment without needing to manage private GPG keys.
+This is important for repositories that require signed commits as part of their branch protection.

-You could simply sign with GPG keys by putting a private GPG key into the CI environment.
-However, then you need a way to manage these keys and rotate them as maintainers leave the project, because they could have a copy of the GPG key.
-By committing via the API you avoid the overhead of managing GPG keys.
+It is possible to sign commits with GPG, however managing GPG keys can be cumbersome, especially when maintainers leave a project.
+Using the API eliminates the need for key management.

 ## Install